nadikaprabhath/magnet-torrent-downloader/README.md

 For advanced tweaks: Integrate with Express for a web UI, or add bandwidth throttling.

 ## Contributing
 Fork the repo, make changes, and submit a pull request.
-Issues welcome at [github.com/nadikaprabhath/torrent-downloader](https://github.com/nadikaprabhath) (replace with your actual repo).
+Issues welcome at [github.com/nadikaprabhath/Magnet-Torrent-Downloader](https://github.com/nadikaprabhath).

 ## License
 MIT License.
 Copyright (c) 2025 Nadika Prabhath.
 See script header for details.